-Some patients combine rhinoplasty with other corrective procedures like correcting a deviated septum (Septoplasty) or removing turbinates, which are small bones that protrude into the nasal cavity.
-People who decide to have these additional procedures often seek better nasal breathing and the benefits that come with it.
+Some patients combine rhinoplasty with other corrective procedures like correcting a deviated septum (septoplasty) or removing turbinates, which are small bones that protrude into the nasal cavity.
+People who decide to have these additional procedures are often hoping to obtain better nasal breathing and the benefits that come with it.

 For example, better nasal breathing can decrease snoring and provide a better quality of sleep.
 Taking in more air is also beneficial to endurance athletes like runners and cyclists.
 Although we may not associate these benefits with a nose job, patients often seek out surgeons that can employ these techniques to get them.

 Additional procedures can improve the way air travels through the nose.
 Therefore, they can change the sound of your voice.
-It’s like the difference between someone speaking to through a closed-door versus an open one.
+It’s like the difference between someone speaking through a closed door versus an open one.